 There’s nothing shameful about that.
 Writing is not what they are paid to do.

 A few set aside some time specifically to develop their writing skills.
 Some hire professionals to edit and polish or proofread their work.
 That way they can spend more time on what they do best – the jobs that pay their salaries.
 Many just struggle on and hope nobody notices.

 My problem is with those who are supposed to be professionals – paid writers who either can’t or don’t do their jobs properly.

 Every day, their lazy language strolls through the holes in their knowledge and idly saunters on, unnoticed by their editors.

 I’m building quite a collection of examples of Lazy Language.
 They can be hilarious, but the main purpose is to explain why the language use is clumsy, or just plain wrong, and what the writers should have said instead.

-Follow the links below to find out ways to avoid lazy language.
+Follow these links to find out ways to avoid lazy language: